- Measuring Growth

 Choose the Axes

 Once you've made these selections, an empty scatterplot is displayed.
-By default, Growth vs. Achievement, is selected.
-To change the x- and y-axis, choose from the drop-down menu above the graph.
-If you choose a predefined graph, a short paragraph of interpretation guidance is displayed.
+By default, Growth vs. Achievement is selected.
+To change the x and y axes, choose from the drop-down menu above the graph.
+If you choose a predefined graph, a short paragraph of interpretation is displayed.

 Equal to or near 0